lasigeBioTM/MER/README.md

 1137	1155	contact dermatitis
 ```

-To get the IDs of the terms recognized, we can execute:
+To get the IDs of the terms recognized, you can execute:

 ```shell
 ./get_entities.sh "$text" doid-simple | ./link_entities.sh data/doid-simple.owl